 General Manager, Justus Contracting Company (JCC)

 Jay Erbe has more than 25 years of diversified asset and financial management experience in the commercial real estate industry, including acquisition / divestitures; development; construction management; leasing and property / facility management.

 Currently, Jay serves as general manager of Justus Contracting Company, his son Brycen’s residential construction and real estate investment firm.

 Jay holds an undergraduate degree from the University of Maryland, College Park, and is a licensed Certified Public Accountant.
 He attended Harvard University Graduate School of Design, Emerging Leaders in Real Estate.

 Jay volunteers with a number of Baltimore-area nonprofits, including The Samaritan Women the HobbleJog Foundation and The Baltimore Station.

-She has owned and been director of two comprehensive community re-entry day programs, and treated patient at inpatient facilities.
-More recently, Judi earned a certificate in Integrative Health and Lifestyle, from the University of Arizona and has become a certified life coach,concentrating on health and wellness coaching.
+She has owned and been director of two comprehensive community re-entry day programs and treated patients at inpatient facilities.
+More recently, Judi earned a certificate in Integrative Health and Lifestyle, from the University of Arizona and has become a certified life coach, concentrating on health and wellness coaching.

 Retired Inspector General (Federal Government)